Troubleshooting

 Overview

-The code of your Sitefinity Web Application is stored in a code repository in the Management Portal of Sitefinity Cloud.
-This provides an interface for developers to see what code is currently deployed and download it locally to troubleshoot any issues or implement new functionality.
-For more information see Setup the project for development.
+The source code of your decoupled Renderer application is stored in a code repository in the Sitefinity Cloud Management Portal.
+In a Sitefinity Cloud PaaS setup where the Developer Extensions toggle is enabled, the source code of the Sitefinity CMS application is also stored in the Sitefinity Cloud Management Portal.
+This provides an interface for developers to see what code is currently deployed and clone it locally to troubleshoot any issues, or implement new functionality.

-Your project database is backed up on regular intervals, and you can also create on-demand backups.
+For Sitefinity Cloud PaaS setup where the Developer Extensions toggle is enabled: Your project database is backed up on regular time intervals and in addition, you can create on-demand backups.
 You can use these backups to restore a local copy of the project database.
-For more information see Backup and restore the project database.

 Logs

-Sitefinity Cloud provides comprehensive logging to assist website administrators and developers in troubleshoot any issues, as well as monitoring the health of the application.
+Sitefinity Cloud provides comprehensive logging to assist website administrators and developers in troubleshooting any issues, as well as monitoring the health of the application.
 By default, Sitefinity Cloud exposes the following logs:

-They indicate the state of the application build & deployment processes.
+They indicate the state of the application build and deployment processes.

-You can view these logs by clicking on the CI.CD pipeline in your Sitefinity Cloud project's Pipelines section.
+You can view these logs by clicking on a CI/CD pipeline in your Sitefinity Cloud Management Portal » Pipelines section.

-These are all Sitefinity logs, such as Error.log and Trace.log.
+These include all Sitefinity CMS logs, such as the ones that are contained in the Error.log

 You can access them from the Management Portal of your Sitefinity Cloud project.